 The global water crisis is not a new story.
-Every year, I review statistics that are becoming all too familiar: an expected 40% gap in the global water supply, the 2.1 billion people who lack access to safe drinking water and the fact that water has ranked in the top five risks for eight consecutive years in the World Economic Forum’s Global Risk Report.
+Every year, I review statistics which are becoming all too familiar: an expected 40 per cent gap in the global water supply, the 2.1 billion people who lack access to safe drinking water and the fact that water has ranked in the top five risks for eight consecutive years in the World Economic Forum’s Global Risk Report.
 On top of all this, a shortage of water is not an isolated risk; it is nested in a cluster of other risks that are increasingly interconnected.

 Given the interdependency of these sectors and the fact that all three underpin several of the UN's Sustainable Development Goals, we vitally need an integrated approach to the water-energy-food nexus.

 Resource efficiency is essential in tackling the nexus

 The starting point for building a sustainable roadmap for the water-energy-food nexus is resource efficiency.
 Think about the water sector for a moment.
 Water shortages in India have been addressed by policy-makers by looking at newer and more creative supply options, such as lakes, groundwater and desalination plants.
 While these solutions must be part of a plan to tackle critical water crises, the first step should be to look at simple solutions that can help us save water.